samgoree/samgoree.github.io/_posts/2023-5-1-colorimetry.md

 ### The International Commission on Illumimation (CIE)

-Against that backdrop, we get the origins of colorimetry in first meetings of the International Commission on Illumination (CIE, based on the French) starting in 1913.
-The organizers saw it as the extension of the existing committee on photometry, which had successfully adopted a standard unit for brightness, the candela.
+Against that backdrop, we get the origins of colorimetry in first meetings of the International Commission on Illumination (CIE, based on the French "commission internationale de l'éclairage") starting in 1913.
+The organizers saw it as the extension of the existing committee on photometry, which had successfully adopted a standard unit for luminous intensity.
 They believed a similar set of units could be developed for color as well.

 But there were strict national divides: the British and American scientists, following in the legacy of Maxwell and Newton, believed that a physics-based approach, only using three channels, with a "standard observer" model to substitute for human judgment, was best.
 However, the French and German scientists, following in the legacy of Goethe and Hering, took a more psychological approach.
 They wanted to model the human aspect, and take contextual factors like time dependence (think the color of glitter or flashing lights) and light/dark adaptation in human vision into account.
 So the CIE was at a stalemate.